Porto Travel Guide 2026: Best Things to Do in Porto

 19. Douro delight: Rabelo Boat Ride

 Embark on a traditional Rabelo boat ride along the Douro River.
-As you sail beneath the bridges and past the terraced vineyards, you'll gain a unique perspective of Porto's connection to the river.
+Sailing beneath the six bridges and past terraced vineyards gives you a unique perspective of Porto's connection to the river.
+This is one of the most scenic things to do in Porto and a highlight for any first-time visitor.

 20. Church Facades in Porto: Architectural Marvels

-Don't miss the chance to marvel at the exquisite facades of Porto's churches.
-From the Igreja do Carmo to Capela das Almas, these architectural gems showcase a rich blend of styles and history.
-Whether you're an architecture lover or simply appreciate fine craftsmanship, these facades offer a unique glimpse into Porto's heritage.
+Do not miss the exquisite facades of Porto's churches.
+From the Igreja do Carmo to the Capela das Almas, these architectural gems showcase a rich blend of styles and craftsmanship.
+Whether you love architecture or simply appreciate fine detail, admiring these facades is one of the most rewarding free things to do in Porto.

 21. Concerts at Hard Club: A Night of Musical Magic